Estimate Time5 min

 You and your employer can contribute to an HSA

 While you and your employer can contribute to your HSA, up to the HSA contribution limits, only your employer can put money into an HRA.
-The amount they can contribute depends on the HRA type, so check with your employer to see how much your HRA may have each year.
+Check with your employer to see how much your HRA may have each year.
+There is no limit on the amount of money your employer can contribute to the accounts.

 You own your HSA